persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - click on first line: selection should appear
         - click on remove: first line is removed, 2nd line remains
         - click again on remove: table is empty
+        - add back the constraint "y0 > 2"
         - continue

       - 3rd page: